DHCP Server Installation and Configuration

 • Servers

-• Printers other shared devices
+• Printers and other shared devices

 • Routers and switches